OSGConnect/OUTDATED-tutorial-fsurf/README.md

-"Working for a small file but not for the actual tutorial.
-Why?"
+Working for a small file but not for the actual tutorial, not sure why